mjahmad1/MJ-AHMAD/README.md

 - He has a bachelor's degree in computer science and engineering from the University of Dhaka and a master's degree in software engineering from the University of Liverpool.
 - He also holds several Microsoft certifications, such as Azure Data Engineer Associate, Azure AI Engineer Associate, and Azure Developer Associate.

-# Your companion in the expansion of knowledge

 # Founder
 - Md Jafor Ahmad is the founder of Innovate, a non-profit organization that aims to improve education and skills development in Bangladesh.